makersacademy/CV/README.md

 Got lots of awesome new skills.
 My coding skills have jumped massively in the past 3 months, as well as my ability to learn.
 How I approach new problems and how I can communicate those to other people has improved so much and I'm a lot more comfortable expressing my ideas.

-By the end of week 6, our group of 4 people had built an airBnb clone called [makersBnB](https://github.com/hanrattyjen/makersbnb) using Ruby and Sinatra, all fully-tested and working and looking good.

-In week 9, our group of 6 decided to build a test-driven blogging platform using Django and Python even though our combined experience was minimal.
+In week 9, our group of 6 decided to build a test-driven [blogging platform](#unchained) using Django and Python even though our combined experience was minimal.
 In 5 days we managed to build something to be proud of with a lot of potential.
 This increased our confidence immensely and we can now see that we do have that ability to move between different languages, which is amazing!

 Now that I know what can be done in only a few days, I'm very excited to see what I can achieve in the next 6 weeks, 6 months and 6 years.